Middle Eastern Spice Guide

 Saffron

-The list of essential Middle Eastern spices is incomplete without mentioning saffron.
-Saffron comes from the saffron crocus plant, the center of which is known as the stigma.
+The list of essential Middle Eastern spices would be complete with mentioning saffron.
+Saffron comes from the crocus plant.
+The center of the female plant is known as the stigma.
 Each female plant produces three stigmas, which have to be hand-picked.
-This is why saffron is the most expensive spice in the world, costing upwards of $5,000 per pound.
+It is the stigma we call saffron.
+Because it has to be picked by hand, it is the most expensive spice in the world, costing upwards of $5,000 per pound.

 Sumac